khan-lab/onboarding/LAB_BOOK.md

 ### Computational Biology and Cancer Regulatory Genomics (CBCRG) Lab

-By Aziz Khan, PhD — MBZUAI, Abu Dhabi, UAE

-Welcome to the CBCRG Lab!
+> Welcome to the CBCRG Lab!
 This **Lab Book** serves as an orientation and culture guide for all new members.
 It reflects our mission, expectations, values, and shared practices.
 The goal is to make your time in the lab rewarding, supportive, and productive.

----

 ## 📑 Table of Contents